 NVRs vs. DVRs

 Though similar, network surveillance systems differ significantly from a digital surveillance system in terms of video recorders.
 NVRs record digital video from the network, either through Ethernet cables (called PoE NVRs) or wirelessly (called WiFi NVRs).
 DVRs record either digital or analog video transmitted through coax cables.
 NVRs offer superior image quality and flexibility, while DVRs are cheaper and work exclusively with analog cameras.
-Business video surveillance looking to wield the power of IP networks and sophisticated on board analytics need not consider DVRs.
+Commercial video surveillance looking to wield the power of IP networks and sophisticated on board analytics need not consider DVRs.

 1. Cloud Migration